mattiabessone/Wild-animal-consumption-is-increasing-in-Central-Africa/README.md

 ## 1. Content
 This repository includes files needed to run the simulations and statistical models described in the manuscript.

-The repository includes 33 files organised in 2 folders and 4 subfolders (Table 1).
+The repository includes 34 files organised in 2 folders (pipelines) and 4 subfolders (Table 1).

 *Table 1.
 Folder structure and description of files needed to reproduce the results presented in the manuscript*